bsnes-emu/bsnes/README.md

     in the correct format.
     Go read Mercurial Magic's documentation
     instead of these instructions.
+ 2. Otherwise,
- 2. Import the Super Famicom ROM with icarus,
+    Import the Super Famicom ROM with icarus,
     [like a regular game](#importing-and-playing-regular-games).
-      - If this is a homebrew game with MSU-1 support, there will probably be an ordinary ROM whose name ends in `.sfc`, which is the file you want to import
+      - If this is a homebrew game with MSU-1 support, there will probably be an ordinary ROM whose name ends in `.sfc`, which is the file you want to import.
       - If this is a commercial game modded for MSU-1 support, there will probably be a patch file whose name ends in `.ips` or `.bps`.